 The Logs page provides access to system activity and messages that are generated by the various subsystems in the SyncServer.
 The logs are separated by function.
-The logging behavior can be configured using the ADMIN - Logs Config page.
 Each of the logs records a series of time-stamped events.

 In the case of the system, auth, daemon, kern and messages logs, the entries take the standard form defined by the syslog daemon.
 These entries are: